cym13/bookmark/README.rst

 And you, how do you use it?
 ===========================

-As many cli tools, bm is thought the Unix way: with composability in mind.
+As many cli tools, bm is designed the Unix way: with composability in mind.
-This is why it's output is mainly plain text, one entry per line with simple separators.
+This is why its output is mainly plain text, one entry per line with simple separators.

 I use urxvt and the urxvt-perls that allow fast link openning from the